minshi123/gitlab/doc/development/uploads.md

 ## How to add a new upload route

 In this section, we will be describing how to add a new upload route that is [accelerated](#uploading-technologies) by Workhorse.
+Only [body and multipart](#upload-encodings) encoded uploads can be accelerated in this way.

 We will categorize the uploads routes in 3 categories: